gha3mi/forcad/README.md

 ## Contributing

-Contributions to `ForCAD` are welcome!
+Contributions to ForCAD are welcome!

-If you find any issues or would like to suggest improvements, please open an issue.
+- If you find any issues or would like to suggest improvements, please open an issue.
+- If you've implemented new features, fixed bugs, or enhanced existing functionality, please consider submitting a pull request (PR).
+- Please share your examples by submitting a pull request (PR).

 ## References